Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 The piano has been part of my life since my youth — and at some point I became curious why certain instruments sounded as if they had had a rather long night.
 So I began tuning them.
 Much of what I learned was self‑taught, later refined during a placement in a piano workshop in Bern, where I discovered that patience is just as essential as a tuning hammer.

-I have been working as a piano tuner in Bern and throughout the wider Bern–Fribourg–Biel region since 1990.
+I have been working as a piano tuner Bern and throughout the wider Bern–Fribourg–Biel region since 1990.
 Over the years, I’ve tuned instruments in concert halls, studios, theatres, hotels and private homes — each piano with its own personality, from the shy and whispery to the proudly outspoken.

 I grew up in Bern and Murten and studied linguistics, musicology and education at the University of Fribourg (1985–1989).
 Alongside my studies, I received a broad piano education in classical music, jazz and popular music.
 This mix helps: understanding Chopin, Bill Evans and Elton John gives you three very different ways of listening to a piano.